-Spirit, help me!
+Scrooge Spirit, help me!

 (He clutches desperately at the black shrouded figure of the Ghost, pulling the winding-sheet from him)

-The Ghost emits a spine-chilling banshee wail as he spins away from Scrooge, melts through the floor and vanishes
+The Ghost emits a spine-chilling banshee wail as she spins away from Scrooge and exits SR.

 The Lights darken on the flailing figure of Scrooge.
 He continues to cry for help.
-His voice echoes and re-echoes away into the darkness as Hell disintegrates around him.
+His voice echoes he leaves through Door 2.